-A taxpayer who provides qualified investment capital to an Indiana business might be eligible for this credit.
-Currently, this credit is limited to investments that occur before Jan.
-1, 2013.
+A taxpayer who provides qualified investment capital to an Indiana business may be eligible for this credit.
+Per IC 6-3.1-24-8, for calendar years beginning after Dec.
+31, 2010, the maximum credit available to a qualified business is \$1 million.
 The carryforward provision is limited to five years.

-Certification for this credit must be obtained from the Indiana Economic Development Corporation, Development Finance Office, VCI Credit Program, One North Capitol, Suite 700, Indianapolis, IN 46204.
-You can also visit their Web site at www.in.gov/iedc or call them at (317) 232-8827.
+Note: Certification for this credit must be obtained from the Indiana Economic Development Corporation, Development Finance Office, VCI Credit Program, One North Capitol, Suite 700, Indianapolis, IN 46204.
+You can also visit their website at www.in.gov/iedc or call them at (317) 232-8827.

-Note: See the Restriction for Certain Tax Credits - Limited to One per Project on page 21.
+Note: See the Restriction for Certain Tax Credits - Limited to One per Project on page 23.